sachiniyer/cheap_portable_k3s/README.md

 main reasons for doing TLS termination on the cluster instead of the entrance nodes (and also that wildcard certificates are a bit insecure).
 I integrated cert-manager with Traefik and it works quite well.
 I love being able to spin up a cert easily and have ssl easily enabled.
+You can also use dns validation and keep your domains pointed to the Tailscale IPs.

 # Storage